hivex - Windows Registry "hive" extraction library

 int hivex_value_type (hive_h *h, hive_value_h val, hive_type *t, size_t *len);

-Return the data length and data type of the value in this (key, value)
+Return the length of the value data structure.

 char *hivex_value_value (hive_h *h, hive_value_h val, hive_type *t, size_t *len);

 Return the value of this (key, value) pair.
-The value should
+The value should be interpreted according to its type (see hive_type).

+The value is returned as an array of bytes (of length len).
 The value must be freed by the caller when it is no longer needed.
+On error this returns NULL and sets errno.

 char *hivex_value_string (hive_h *h, hive_value_h val);

-If this value is a string, return the string reencoded as UTF-8
+If this value is a string, return the string reencoded as UTF-8 (as a C string).
+This only works for values which have type hive_t_string, hive_t_expand_string or hive_t_link.

 Returns a string.
 The string must be freed by the caller when it is no longer needed.
 On error this returns NULL and sets errno.